The National Endowment for the Humanities

 APSA is a member of the National Humanities Alliance (NHA).
 Each year, APSA participates in NHA's Advocacy Day, which brings scholars to Capitol Hill to discuss the importance of political science research and express support for strong funding for the National Endowment for the Humanities.
 Other recent activities include:

-- March 16, 2016: APSA publicizes action alert to support NEH against ongoing proposals to eliminate funding.
+- February 2017: APSA publicizes an action alert to support NEH against ongoing proposals to eliminate funding.

 NEH Appropriations Committees